aalaeDev/aalaeDev/README.md

 <p>
   As a technology lover, I particularly appreciate how little and elegant it turns into each year.
 I was constantly intrigued by AI and always interested in making smart machines from code and Mechatronics.
 That drove me to follow my passion thus studying engineering and learning coding.
 I still remember the first robot I made using Arduino and the basic application I wrote for it.
 It was perhaps one of the best moments in my life when I was looking at it responding to my instructions.
 I really enjoyed messing with wires and code until I have got it done.
 Furthermore, due to being an artist, I generally need to ensure that my tasks are well designed and visually appealing with a sense of creativity.

-At present, I am an Electromechanical Designing understudy, Front-end Web Engineer, and UX/UI Designer.
+At present, I am an Electromechanical Designing understudy, Front-end Web developer, and UX/UI Designer.
 I likewise work as a freelance digital artist.
 </p>